hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

   * symbol (string): symbol of the token (uppercase letters only, max length of 10)
   * nfts (array of string): list of NFT instance IDs (NOT order IDs) that you want to buy
   * marketAccount (string): Steem or Hive account to receive the market fee percentage of the total sale price
-  * **(optional)** expPrice (string): The expected total price of all NFT instances to be bought in this transaction.
+  * **(optional, only available on Hive Engine)** expPrice (string): The expected total price of all NFT instances to be bought in this transaction.
 If set, a check will be done to make sure this value matches the total price of the corresponding sell orders.
 If there is a price mismatch, then the purchase will fail.
 It is recommended that you always use this parameter in order to protect against last minute order changes.
-  * **(optional)** expPriceSymbol (string): The expected price symbol of the NFT instances to be bought in this transaction.
+  * **(optional, only available on Hive Engine)** expPriceSymbol (string): The expected price symbol of the NFT instances to be bought in this transaction.
 If set, a check will be done to make sure this value matches the price symbol of the corresponding sell orders.
 If there is a symbol mismatch, then the purchase will fail.
 It is recommended that you always use this parameter in order to protect against last minute order changes.

 A maximum of 50 NFT instances can be bought in a single call of this action.
 You cannot fill your own orders, and all orders must have the same price symbol.